 - kosher salt and freshly ground black pepper, to taste

-- 2-3 Tbs. chopped roasted peanuts, for garnish, as desired
+- 2-3 Tbs. chopped roasted peanuts, optional but recommended

 - chopped cilantro, to taste